Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Conclusions

 In this work, we presented an intrinsic natural extension of polynomial ridge regression, respectively, Tikhonov regularization, from Euclidean spaces to arbitrary Riemannian manifolds.
 This allows for the prediction of manifold-value time series using the Mahalanobis distance to the training data as a prior.
 We also provided formulae for computing the gradient of the loss function in the approach.
+Furthermore, due to the use of the de Casteljau algorithm for temporal evaluation of our polynomial model, our approach is computationally fast.
+We also presented empirical clear error reduction on synthetical spherical data compared to the ordinary least-squared approach.
 In addition, we provided a discussion of our numerical experiments on the application of the approach to hurricane forecasting and intensity.

+Beyond meteorology, our framework applies to: shape trajectories in medical imaging (organ growth, disease progression), rigid body motion in robotics (orientation tracking), covariance evolution in finance (portfolio dynamics), and morphometrics in biology (evolutionary shape changes).
+By providing explicit gradients and respecting intrinsic geometry, our method advances computational tools for geometric data science, offering sample-efficient alternatives to data-hungry machine learning approaches crucial when training data is scarce.

 There are several exciting tasks for future work.
 First, we plan to consider further data-driven modifications to improve our results on hurricanes, especially with respect to long-term forecasts.
 Particularly, a joint representation in $S^2\times\R$ to incorporate position-intensity correlation is natural.
 We also plan to consider further applications and apply our approach to morphology and shape analysis.
 As another example application, and to exploit the effect of negative curvature, we plan to study the Hadamard manifold of positive definite symmetric matrices, which is of both application and theoretical importance.